 2. The cleanest classrooms.
 This company understands that no customer wants to spend a day or two in a crowded and dirty classroom.
 All of our training facilities are proudly clean and comfortable to help make the course more enjoyable.

 4. Friendly Staff.
 To make the experience more comfortable, instructors and staff are friendly and welcoming.
 The staff appreciates your desire to want to help others and learn basic first aid and CPR skills.

 5. Easy Registration.
 Many competitors have difficult and strenuous systems when it comes to registering for these programs.
 At Kelowna, First Aid candidates can register anytime through a simple online registration program.
 If customers have any problems or concerns they can also register for courses the old-fashioned way through the phone.

 6. No cancellations.
 One of the most difficult experiences for candidates is to hear the course they need is canceled.
 At Kelowna First Aid all first aid and CPR courses are rarely canceled.
 Over 99% of courses have run as scheduled.

 7. Simple cancellations or transfers.
 This company follows basic customer service standards.
 If you can’t make the course you cancel or transfer with no extra charge as long as you do prior to 72 hours of the course.
 Things come up, but Kelowna First Aid understands.

 For more information or to check out the variety of first aid and CPR courses available to participants in the Kelowna region visit the website at www.firstaidkelowna.ca.
 You can also email at firstname.lastname@example.org.

 This provider is located in the heart of Kelowna.
 Plenty of amenities are located nearby.
 Free parking is available as well as easy access through public transit.
-The classroom is located on the third floor of this newly renovated professional building located on Harvey Street.
+The classroom is located on the second floor of this newly renovated professional building located on Harvey Street.
+It proudly serves West Kelowna as well as Downtown Kelowna.
+Nearby neighbourhoods includes North Central and Central Kelowna, HoleyDell, South Pandosy, Tartan, the Northend and Ben Lee.
+For more informatoin about the location check out the map below.

 - Address: Room 301 – 1634 Harvey Ave, Kelowna, B.C.
 V1Y 6G2